![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Me, I drove the return leg only slightly faster than how I'd normally cruise the vicinity for pure relaxation purposes.
 I knew this course intimately, and needed no refresher.

-As there were no spots along the way which might confuse a driver as to where the main course lay, I let Jason take the lead back.
+As there were no spots along the way which might confuse a driver navigation-wise, I let Jason take the lead back.
 That also allowed him more latitude speed-wise in getting to know the track.

 Yes, Reggie and Steve would have preferred ride-alongs with Jason and me during the competition.
 But just as in previous races with a tough opponent I had refused passengers for sound reasons of performance and safety, I did here as well.